Robert-van-Engelen/tinylisp/README.md

 ### Locals

 Locals are declared with the following `let*` special form.
-This form differ slightly in syntax from other Lisp and Scheme implementations, with the aim to make let-forms more intuitive to use (but you can change it in the Lisp interpreter if you like):
+This form differs slightly in syntax from other Lisp and Scheme implementations, with the aim to make let-forms more intuitive to use (but you can change it in the Lisp interpreter if you like):

     (let* (v1 x1) (v2 x2) ... (vk xk) y)